zoltan-dulac/i18n-tools/README.md

-# i18n-tools
+# z4n
 Tools to help with your i18n/l10n projects using [Java .properties files](https://en.wikipedia.org/wiki/.properties).
+The name is a bad joke based on the author's name, [Zoltan](http://www.useragentman.com).

 ## What's contained in this repo